domino4com/CWS/README.md

 # Springbot • CWS (Core WiFi Springbot)
-This is the springbot core used in the Domino4 eco-system.
+This is the Springbot core used in the Domino4 eco-system.
 <table>
 <tr style="background-color:#f47521;color:#ffffff;">
 <th>Green</th><th>Gold</th>